appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

   );
 }

-appsmith.onReady(() => {
-...

-// To access the data in the javascript editor use appsmith.model.property-name.
+// To access the data in the javascript editor use appsmith.model.property-name..
 //To access data in CSS use var(--appsmith-model-{property-name}
 ```